 In Year 2 a more formal spelling programme is introduced.
+Some children may still require daily phonics teaching.
 Children continue to develop their phonological awareness, as well as taking a more in-depth look at rules and patterns within different words.